-The estimated fair value of RAI's outstanding consolidated debt, in the aggregate, was \$6.6 billion and \$7.3 billion as of December 31, 2023 and 2022, respectively, with an effective annual interest rate of approximately 5.6% and 5.5% as of December 31, 2023 and 2022, respectively.
+The estimated fair value of RAI's outstanding consolidated debt, in the aggregate, was \$6.6 billion as of December 31, 2024 and 2023, with an effective annual interest rate of approximately 5.6% as of December 31, 2024 and 2023.
 The fair value is derived from a third-party pricing source and is classified in Level 2 of the fair value hierarchy.